 Check the lighting in your room and make adjustments if needed to help you appear more natural and welcoming.

-To learn more about how to enhance your nonverbal communication during virtual meetings, be sure to check out our guide on the blog:
+To learn more about how to enhance your nonverbal communication during virtual meetings, make sure to check out our guide on this blog:

 Tip #4: Reduce distractions

-Although remote work can be super flexible and cozy, it also brings a unique set of challenges and distractions that can seriously undermine your efforts.
+Although remote work can be super flexible and cozy, it also brings a unique set of distractions that can seriously undermine your efforts.

 So, here are some tips you can apply to distraction-proof your remote interviews: